-Milk: Not authorised for use in animals producing milk for human consumption.
-Do not use in pregnant animals which are intended to produce milk for human consumption within 80 days of expected parturition.
+Milk: Not permitted for use in lactating animals producing milk for human consumption or industrial purposes or within 80 days of expected parturition.

 The withdrawal period is based solely on a single injection at the ear site of injection.

 5. PHARMACOLOGICAL PROPERTIES